blog76/outstatic_blogs/outstatic/content/ai-image-generators/krea-ai-live-painting-logo-and-create-illusion-for-free.md

 ## **What is Krea AI?**

-Krea AI is an AI-powered real-time image generator that allows users to turn themselves into different characters or incorporate their image into artwork using their webcam.
+Krea AI is an AI-powered real-time image generator that allows users to turn themselves into different characters or incorporate their images into artwork using their webcam.

 ![Krea AI Tool](https://dragganaitool.com/wp-content/uploads/2023/11/Krea-AI-Tool-1.png)